-The Latest: Ellison wins Minnesota attorney general primary
+The Latest: Santos wins GOP primary for Connecticut House

 WASHINGTON – The Latest on primaries in Connecticut, Minnesota, Vermont and Wisconsin (all times local):